Fractional-order Spiking Neural Network: More Technical Details

 \subsection{More about Fractional Calculus}

-In \cref{ssec.frac_calculus} of the main paper, we presented the (left) Caputo fractional derivative and discussed numerical schemes for solving fractional-order ODEs.
+In \cref{sec.frac_cal} of the main paper, we presented the (left) Caputo fractional derivative and discussed numerical schemes for solving fractional-order ODEs.
 Here we provide additional background on fractional calculus that underpins our approach.
-For clarity, we note that throughout the main paper, all references to the Caputo fractional derivative specifically denote the left Caputo fractional derivative ${}^{\mathrm{C}}D_{a+}^\alpha$.
-The sole exception appears in \cref{ssec.adjoint}, where we employ the right Caputo fractional derivative ${}^{\mathrm{C}}D_{b-}^\alpha$.
-Due to space constraints in the main text, we deferred the formal definition of the right Caputo derivative to this supplementary section, where we now provide a comprehensive treatment of both left and right fractional operators.
+For clarity, we note that throughout the main paper, all references to the Caputo fractional derivative specifically denote the left Caputo fractional derivative $ D^\alpha$.